adamfowleruk/cntracelog/README.md

 - Only transport configured is a console out transport
 - Defaults to INFO level in production, DEBUG in non prod or in testing modes (Checked via environment variables)

+## What makes this library cloud native?

+There is specific code in the configuration of the underlying logger that checks if the app is running in production, in dev, on the command line, or has been provided with Platform as a Service (PaaS) configuration environment variables.
+In particular, those used by Pivotal Cloud Foundry.

+The aim of this part of the logger is to automatically configure the underlying logger to log everything to standard out and not a file when running in a cloud native PaaS.
+This is one of the principles of cloud native app development.

+Once all those logs are collated in to a single stream though you need a way to report over them.
+Typically this will be by filtering out all log messages outside of a particular module, or a particular service invocation.

+To do this, you need both the concept of a namespace (part of the app the message is for, in dot notation), and that of a context flag (a value unique to this request, and that is passed throughout the entire back end service chain call).

+cntracelog supports static namespaces per module/logger instance, and dynamic context IDs.
+These IDs can even be chained throughout the stack, again using dot notation, to provide deep context tracing if required.

+Other cloud environments and logging implementations will be added over time.
+Even better, add one yourself and send me a PR!

 ## Licensing and Copyright

 All code unless explicitly stated is copyright Adam Fowler All Rights Reserved.